-For the computation of capital adequacy requirements for collateralized transactions, the Bank is guided by the minimum conditions for the eligible collaterals set out in the "Risk-Weighted Capital Adequacy Framework (Basel II - Risk-Weighted Assets Computation) issued by BNM.
+For the computation of capital adequacy requirements for collateralized transactions, the Bank has since in August 2013 applied comprehensive approach, which allows greater offset of collateral against exposures, by effectively reducing the exposure amount by the value ascribed to the collateral.
+This is guided by the minimum conditions for the eligible collaterals set out in the "Risk-Weighted Capital Adequacy Framework (Basel II - Risk-Weighted Assets Computation) issued by BNM.